igomezv/igomezv.github.io/research.md

 ### SimpleMC

-**Cosmological parameter inference toolkit for robust parameter estimation and sampling.**
+**Cosmological parameter inference toolkit for Bayesian analysis and statistical sampling.**

-Cosmological parameter estimation code originally developed by Dr. A. Slosar and Dr. J. A. Vázquez.
-Between **2019 and 2023**, I contributed to maintenance and new features, including nested sampling, Metropolis–Hastings convergence criteria, post-processing utilities, and additional analysis options.
+`SimpleMC` is a cosmological parameter estimation framework originally developed by Dr. A. Slosar and Dr. J. A. Vázquez.
+Between **2019 and 2023**, I contributed to the development and maintenance of the codebase, including nested sampling implementations, convergence criteria for Metropolis–Hastings algorithms, post-processing utilities, and additional analysis modules.

 **Links**